gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Add a property to `NativeBinary` to allow navigation to the flavor for this binary.
 - When resolving the dependencies of a binary `b`, for a dependency on library `l`, select the binary of `l` with the same flavor as `b`, if present, otherwise select the binary of `l` with flavor `default`, if present, otherwise fail (will need to rework `NativeDependencySet` to make this work)
+- Add an `assemble` lifecycle task for each component.
-- Running `gradle assemble` should build all binaries for an executable or library
+- Running `gradle assemble` should build all binaries for the main executable or library
-- Running `gradle uploadArchives` should build and publish all binaries for an executable or library
+- Running `gradle uploadArchives` should build and publish all binaries for the main executable or library

 ### User visible changes